bashiroglu/learning-front-end-withprojects/fylo-landing-page/style-guide.md

-  All your files in one secure location, accessible anywhere.

-  Fylo stores your most important files in one secure location.
-  Access them wherever you need, share and collaborate with friends, family, and co-workers.

   Get Started

-  Stay productive, wherever you are

   Never let location be an issue when accessing your files.
 Fylo has you covered for all of your file storage needs.